Healthy Homes Assessment Homedale

 Home Assessments Homedale for Rental Properties

-• Is the sub floor space insulated and is a ground moisture barrier in place?
+• Is the space under the floor insulated and is a ground moisture barrier in place?

-• Does the ceiling insulation require topping up or replacing?
+• Is the ceiling insulation in need of topping up? need replenishment or replacement?

 home assessments for rental properties